 Excessive alcohol consumption can also damage your bones, which affects your posture.
 Alcohol, like smoking, interferes with the absorption of calcium and vitamin D. Good bone health is one of the many reasons to not smoke, and to minimize alcohol consumption.

 Eat a Rich Calcium, Magnesium and Vitamin D Diet

 Calcium is very important for building strong bones, and magnesium is required for calcium absorption.
 The recommended daily intake of calcium for women aged 50 and below is 1,000 milligrams.
 For women above 50, they need 1,200 milligrams of calcium every day.

-There are many calcium supplements available.
+There are many calcium supplements available, check out the many online routines which is a micronutrient supplement brand.
 However, natural food sources are best.
 Good sources of calcium include milk, cheese, and dairy products, salmon, almonds, tofu, and dark-green leafy vegetables.